New: MACRIS Maps 2.0 (beta) online mapping application is now available.

 TOWN_NAME Name of City or Town in which resource is located.
 TYPE Resource Type.
 Values include:

 BG: Burial Ground

-*CONST_YEAR Year resource was built as recorded on inventory form or other record.
+*CONSTRUCTI Year resource was built as recorded on inventory form or other record.
 The accuracy of this field is highly inconsistent.
 The value may reflect the middle of a given range of possible construction dates, or a broad estimate. *MAKER Architect, designer, engineer, artist, contractor or other entity identified as responsible for the design or construction of the resource.
-DESIGDATES Date of the corresponding designation.
+DESIGNATI1 Date of the corresponding designation.
 Designation dates are listed in order from left to right, respectively with designations. **START_YEAR Beginning year of an area's designated USE_TYPE. **END_YEAR End year of an area's designated USE_TYPE.
 USE_TYPE The way in which the resource was used at the time it was recorded on the inventory form (ie, Single Family Residential Building, Bowling Alley, Church).
 May not reflect present or other historic uses.
-SIGNIFICNC The category in which the building is significant based on National Register standards.
+SIGNIFICAN The category in which the building is significant based on National Register standards.
 For example, a farm would have an area of significance “Agriculture” while a factory would have “Industry.”

 Field Description TOWN City or town name.
 COMPLETE Indicates whether MHC staff has completed digitizing the entire inventory for a specific town, with 'y' or blank.
 STATUS Completion status.
 'Confirmed' for towns where COMPLETE = 'y', otherwise 'Not-confirmed'.
 CODE Three-character code for City/Town name.
 TOWN_ID Town identifier (1-351), added by MassGIS.